-2.4 Incompatibilities with Previous IBM solidDB Products
+2.4 Incompatibilities with Previous solidDB Products

-IBM solidDB main memory engine is almost 100% compatible with previous versions of IBM solidDB products.
+solidDB In-memory Engine is almost 100% compatible with previous versions of solidDB products, such as solidDB FlowEngine 3.7 and solidDB Database Engine 4.1.
 However, there are a few exceptions.
 See the releasenotes.txt file for information about compatibility issues.